futianfan/DST/README.md

 ### Labelling

 We use oracle to evaluate molecule's properties to obtain the labels for training graph neural network.
+```bash
+python src/data_zinc.py
+```
 - input
   - `raw_data/zinc.tab`: all the smiles in ZINC, around 250K.
 - output
   - `data/zinc_*.txt`: `*` can be QED, LogP, JNK3, GSK3B, etcs.

+### Generate Vocabulary
+In this project, the basic unit is `substructure`, which can be atoms and single rings.
+The vocabulary is the set of frequent `substructures`.
 ```bash
-python src/data_zinc.py
+python src/data_generate_vocabulary.py
 ```

-### Generate Vocabulary
-In this project, the basic unit is substructure, which contains frequent atoms and rings.
-The vocabulary is the set of all these atoms and rings.

-- substructure
-  - basic unit in molecule tree, including single rings and atoms.

 - input
   - `raw_data/zinc.tab`: all the smiles in ZINC, around 250K.
 - output
   - `data/all_vocabulary.txt`: including all the substructures in ZINC.
   - `data/selected_vocabulary.txt`: vocabulary, frequent substructures.

+### 2.6 data cleaning

+We remove the molecules that contains substructure that is not in vocabulary.

 ```bash
-python src/data_generate_vocabulary.py
+python src/data_cleaning.py
 ```

-### 2.6 data cleaning

-We remove the molecules that contains substructure that is not in vocabulary.

 - input
   - `data/selected_vocabulary.txt`: vocabulary
   - `raw_data/zinc.tab`: all the smiles in ZINC
-  - `data/zinc_QED.txt`
+  - `data/zinc_QED.txt`:
 - output
   - `data/zinc_QED_clean.txt`

-```bash
-python src/data_cleaning.py
-```

 ### 2.7 limit oracle setting